t-m1/cse15l-lab-reports/report3.md

 *rest of the file, outputs the next page after pressing space* *quits automatically*
 ```
+For both of these code blocks, you can traverse the file one page at a time, and when you get to the end, it automatically quits and puts you back into the terminal.
 2. `less - f [input file]`
 ```
 itztm@LAPTOP-CVDGHEVR MINGW64 ~/docsearch/technical (main)